 The original, independent guide to Lisbon

-Lisbon is a vibrant and charismatic city, and is one of the finest capitals of Europe.
-The city boasts a glorious climate, lively nightlife, historic monuments and a range of activities that will entertain visitors of all ages.
+Lisbon is a vibrant and charismatic city, and is one of the finest capital cities in Europe.
+The city boasts a glorious climate, lively nightlife, historic monuments and a range of activities that will entertain visitors of all ages and dispositions.

-There is a lot to see and do in Lisbon, and we suggest at least three days to fully explore the city, while a 1-week holiday could visit the fascinating towns and beautiful beaches that surround Lisbon.
-This article will detail the top 10 sights, activities and attractions in Lisbon.
+There is a lot to see and do in Lisbon, and we suggest that you plan at least three days to explore the city, while a one-week holiday could discover the fascinating towns and glorious beaches of the region.

 The interactive map below displays the location of these sights and activities; the blue tags are the top 10 sights and the yellow tags are the top 10 activities.